Sugercoated Rebelism

 At age 9, I was playing outside with this kid from my neighbourhood.
 He found a graffiti can in the bushes.
 We ran to the alley behind his house.

-I was watching while he wrote the only english word he knew on the wall of his house.
-DEATH.
+I watched him write the only english word he knew on the wall of his house.
+"DEATH".
 His parents were furious!
-But I found it fascinating.
+But I thought it fascinating.

 Take my hand and let's wander the streets in the nice and quiet.
 When everybody sleeps and we are the ones that start talking.